GarmanGroup/RIDL/README.md

 Several optional command line flags also exist:

 - `-s`: **(optional)** 'silent mode' can be used to prevent any text being output to the command line at run time.

+- `-v`: **(optional)** 'verbose mode' can be used to include additional output text to the command line at run time.
+Note that the full text is always written to the log file, even when this is not included.

+- `-r`: **(optional)** can be used to prevent the atom-tagged map generated by SFALL from being deleted following a full run of RIDL.
+If not included, this map is removed.

 - `--rigid`: **(optional)** can be used to run to generate higher dose dataset coordinate models through a scripted REFMAC rigid body refine job (see section "What data are needed to run RIDL?" above).